Josh Nunes

-Joshua Lawrence Nunes (born August 22, 1990) is a former American football quarterback for the Stanford Cardinal.
+Joshua Lawrence Nunes (born August 22, 1990) is an American former football quarterback for the Stanford Cardinal.
 He medically retired after a weightlifting injury that ruptured his pectoralis major tendon.

-Early years
+Early life

 Nunes attended Upland High School in Upland, California.
 During his career he threw for 6,306 passing yards and 54 touchdowns.
 He was ranked as the 13th best pro-style quarterback recruit in his class by Rivals.com.

 College career

 Nunes spent 2009 to 2011 as a backup to Andrew Luck.
 On August 22, 2012, Nunes was named the starting quarterback for the 2012 season, beating out Brett Nottingham and Kevin Hogan.

-As the starting quarterback, Nunes led the No. 21 Cardinal to an upset of No. 2 USC as he threw the go-ahead 37 yard touchdown pass to Zach Ertz in the fourth quarter.
+As the starting quarterback, Nunes led the No. 21 Cardinal to an upset of No. 2 USC as he threw the go-ahead 37-yard touchdown pass to Zach Ertz in the fourth quarter.
 The next week, however, the Cardinal suffered a loss against unranked Washington in a game where Nunes was unable to score an offensive touchdown.
 After nine games as a starter, amid criticisms about his inconsistency, Nunes was replaced by redshirt freshman Kevin Hogan, who eventually led Stanford to a defeat of No. 1 Oregon, the Pac-12 championship and a Rose Bowl victory.

 During a bench press workout in February 2013, Nunes dropped the weights on his chest, rupturing his pectoralis major muscle.
 As a result of the accident, Nunes announced that he has medically retired.